nick-mancuso/CISC615_proj1/README.md

 Some notes:
- - Roman numeral can't be negative - should expect exception
+ - Roman numeral can't be negative - should throw `NoSuchElementException`
- - Zero is represented by nothing - empty string
+ - Zero should throw `NoSuchElementException`